Awesome / Megamind

 - After he defeats Metro Man, he takes over city hall.
 He just walks up to it and takes it.
 It is surrounded by armed police officers, barricades, helicopters.
 They all but put up a big neon sign saying; Megamind will most definitely kill us, but we'll do our duty staunchly.
-He has nothing but his sense of drama.
-He just walks up to them, apparently unarmed, and orders the officers to drop their guns.
+He just walks up to them and orders the officers to drop their guns.
 And they do!

 Megamind: DROP 'EM!!!

-Special mention to the fact that, until he turns his back it looks like Megamind is effortlessly dodging all of Titan's attacks.
-He even carries out a conversation with Roxanne while the incredible dangerous monster tries to destroy him!
+- Special mention to the fact that, until he turns his back it looks like Megamind is effortlessly dodging all of Titan's attacks.
+He even carries out a conversation with Roxanne while the incredibly dangerous monster tries to destroy him!